heslabs/linux-soc-haps/03_HAPS_Prototyping_Hardware/readme.md

-# Introduction to HAPS Prototyping System
+# Introduction to HAPS Prototyping Hardware

 The Synopsys HAPS FPGA prototyping platform is a high-performance prototyping solution designed to enable the development and validation of complex System-on-Chip (SoC) designs.
 Here are some key features and details about the HAPS platform: